naotakeyoshida/scaleio2.0-rexray/README.md

 # Scaleio 2.0 with REX-Ray

-You can try Docker Volume management using Volume Plugin (REX-Ray) and Software-Defined Storage (ScaleIO).
+You can configure [ScaleIO][https://japan.emc.com/storage/scaleio/index.htm] on VirtualBox using Vagrant.
+Also you can try Docker Volume Plugin (REX-Ray) under the ScaleIO environment.

 ## Description